Foam glass gravel: Sourcing and manufacture

 Glass shards are cleaned and milled to a powder before a foaming agent, active carbon, is added in either liquid or solid form.
 The material is passed through a continuous tunnel furnace and heated to a temperature of 800–900 °C. Optimum temperatures produce maximum quantities of the foamed product.
 The foamed molten glass breaks into gravel on cooling.

 Uses

 Foam glass gravel has a wide range of applications across construction and civil engineering projects as well as landscaping applications.
 It is used as the base aggregate in the construction of solid floors and as an insulating aggregate for baseplates.
 The gravel is self-interlocking with a high friction angle and is used in road construction, particularly useful in areas of marshy ground or permafrost marginal zones where it can reduce the degradation of the road base.
-It can be used to insulate underground tanks or pipes, create drainage beds and French (gravel) drains.
+It can be used to insulate underground tanks or pipes, create drainage beds and French drains.